Developer Guide

 - Restrictive for the user (e.g. An internship with the company name

-will not turn up for the commandfind n/Google
+Google Ltdwill not turn up for the commandfind n/Google).

 - Restrictive for the user (e.g. An internship with the company name